Lattice-Data/checkfiles/docker/README.md

    This step is crucial for running Checkfiles as it requires sufficient memory for processing large files.

+7. Important note for Mac users: When running Docker for the first time, you may see permission prompts asking to allow Docker to access your filesystem, network, etc. Be sure to approve these requests when they appear, as Docker needs these permissions to function properly.

 ### 2. AWS Credentials Setup (Required for S3 access)

 To validate files stored in Amazon S3, you need AWS credentials: